 4.1.5.
-Quality Control samples reported consisted of two method blanks, two sets of LCS/LCSD and MS/MSD.
-Sample TMW01042023 was designated to be analyzes as MS/MSD.
-The full list of target compounds was spiked and reported for LCS/LCSD and MS/MSD.
+Quality Control samples reported consisted of three method blanks and three sets of LCS/LCSD only.
+No sample was designated to be analyzes as MS/MSD.
+The full list of target compounds was spiked and reported for LCS/LCSD.
 Percent recoveries and percent RPDs for QC samples reported, were within the project acceptance limits for the entire compound list.